 The National Park nearby is the perfect spot to end your day and recover from your exhilarating weekend.
 Guided trails start from the visitor’s centre and can be tailored to individual levels of fitness.

 Take in the true beauty of Connemara across bogs and woodlands before enjoying your final meal at The Lodge Restaurant at The Letterfrack Lodge.
+The national park is absolutely beautiful and undoubtedly one of the best things to do in Galway.

 Address: Connemara National Park, Letterfrack, Co.
 Galway